المدرسة الصيفية ومعسكر تركي;

 3 meals per day buffet style in the spacious dining room with snacks and hot drinks in the lounge at night.
 There are also barbeques and picnics on some days.

 With our diligent care, we trust our students will have a healthy and enjoyable stay.
-However, should medical situations arise, we are prepared.
-Minor cuts and bruises and minor illnesses will be dealt by appropriate first aid staff at the Centre.
+However, should a medical situations arise, we are prepared.
+Minor cuts and bruises and minor illnesses will be dealt with by appropriate first aid staff at the Centre.
 In more serious cases medical professionals will be called urgently, or students may be taken to local health clinics or hospitals.
 In case of any serious injury or health problem, parents will be notified, and appropriate treatment arranged.
 Parents must notify us if their child has any existing health problem or disability, or if they are taking any regular medication, so that we can make any necessary arrangements.
 Every student must be covered by medical insurance before starting the programme.

-Welfare workers are on duty 24 hours a day at the Centre.
+Camp counsellors are on duty 24 hours a day at the Centre.
 These are friendly, caring and experienced people, qualified to deal with students issues.
 They give advice and assistance, and no problem should go unnoticed.
 Their task is to keep a close watch on students to ensure their safety and wellbeing.
 These welfare officers co-operate closely with teachers, group leaders and security guards.

 A major concern for any parent when their son/daughter is away from home is security.
 We can give assurance and peace of mind.